IosiaLectus/iosialectus.github.io/_includes/portfolio_pygame.md

 After coming accross [Al Swiegart's python books](https://inventwithpython.com/), I decided to play around a bit with Pygame.
 The result was a cellular automaton implementation.
-The git repo is hosted on github [here](https://github.com/IosiaLectus/CellularAutomata).
+The source code is hosted on GitHub [here](https://github.com/IosiaLectus/CellularAutomata).